luizantoniona/eeg-epileptic-seizure-detection/README.md

 ## Database

-The database is created to store information about the datasets and training information.
+The database is implemented using `sqlite3` and stores information about the EEG files, including metadata and seizure annotations.
+The database schema is designed to facilitate efficient querying and retrieval of data for preprocessing and model training.

 ### summary_info: